English

 Commercial and light industrial electricians can use FieldSense-based devices for voltage and current measurements, verifying continuity values, and testing individual circuits.
 Here are the top five ways this non-contact voltage measurement technology can help you work safer:

-FieldSense-enabled devices don’t need access to wire end points so you can take a measurement at any point along the conductor.
-This makes it much easier to quickly measure ac voltage and current on traditionally inaccessible measurement points such as crowded junction boxes.
+Because FieldSense-enabled devices don’t need access to wire end points, you can take a measurement at any point along the conductor.
+This makes it much easier to quickly measure AC voltage and current on historically inaccessible measurement points such as crowded junction boxes.
 All you have to do is slide a single conducting wire into the open fork, read the results, and you’re done in no time.

-Because FieldSense technology eliminates the need to fuss with test leads, in many cases, you can accurately measure voltage with one hand.
+In many cases, FieldSense technology eliminates the need to fuss with test leads which means you can accurately measure voltage with one hand.
 The open fork form factor makes it easier to isolate individual hot and neutral wires, which in turn helps reduce the chance of accidental contact with another voltage point and the likelihood of errors.
 You’ll save time... and perhaps a lot more.

 Even with the improved safety of FieldSense-enabled testers, workers should still wear appropriate personal protective equipment (PPE).
 Measuring without test leads does not mean you can skip wearing the required PPE.
 This means electricians should still wear arc-rated clothing and protective equipment including gloves, safety glasses or goggles, hearing protection and leather footwear as required.